numsim-group/klimakoffer/milestone3/milestone3_odesolvers.md

 y(t) &= e^{at} e^{bti}  \\
  &= e^{at} \left( \cos(bt) + i \sin(bt) \right),
 \end{align}
-which shows that the real part corresponds to the amplitude of the solution (which grows in time for $a>0$ and decreases for $a<0$) and the imaginary part is the oscillatory part.
+which shows that the real part corresponds to the amplitude of the solution (which grows in time for $a>0$ and decreases for $a<0$) and that the imaginary part is the oscillatory part.

 \fig{/assets/milestone3/ODEsolution.png}